zbh888/zbh888.github.io/project.md

 title: Projects

 ---
-I keep a list of my completed projects here as a reference in case I forget (Peer-reviewed publications are not included).
-All papers I have authored or co-authored have their code publicly available.
+I keep a list of my completed projects here as a reference in case I forget (Peer-reviewed publications are not included.
+Reading abstract is better). **All papers I have authored or co-authored have their code publicly available.**

 ### [[2022] Academia and Industry Research Collaboration in NLP](https://arxiv.org/abs/2308.04524)
 This work investigated the effects of collaboration between academia and industry on NLP.
 We created a pipeline to extract affiliations and citations from NLP papers and divided them into three categories: academia, industry, and hybrid (collaborations between academia and industry).
 Our empirical analysis found that there is a trend towards an increase in industry and academia-industry collaboration publications and that these types of publications tend to have a higher impact compared to those produced solely within academia.